 Fairfield University offers limted housing for graduate students in two locations.
 Graduate students are housed in independent off-campus houses.
 For more information regarding graduate housing please visit the Graduate Student Housing page or contact the Office of Residence Life at 203-254-4215.

-Fairfield University offers two suite style Residence Halls: Kostka and Claver.
+Fairfield University offers four suite style Residence Halls.

 There are three apartment buildings for upperclass students.
 Living in the apartments provides students with an opportunity to learn self-responsibility and shared-responsibility.
 Residents are responsible for preparing their own meals (a limited meal plan option is available and popular with students).
 Due to the climate-controlled environment, utility costs are included in the apartment rental charges.

 The Townhouse Complex sits on the north end of campus, adjacent to the Dolan campus, athletic fields, the Walsh Athletic Center, and McAuliffe Hall.
-The Townhouses consist of 105 units spread across 15 blocks of houses, which are occupied by nearly 600 juniors and seniors.
+The Townhouses consist of 102 units spread across 15 blocks of houses, which are occupied by approximately 450 juniors and seniors.

 As part of the annual housing selection and assignment process, the Office of Residence Life accepts applications from students who wish to enter a lottery for release from University housing in order to live off campus the next year.
 In recent years and for the foreseeable future, this invitation has been and will be extended only to juniors who, if selected through the lottery, will live off campus as seniors.